-Notice to all Owners and or Occupiers of land in the Shire of Corrigin.
+Notice to all Land Owners and or Occupiers of land within the Shire of Corrigin.

 1.1 Firebreaks of not less than 2.44 metres (8 feet) in width must be constructed along and within 20 metres of all external boundaries of the property owned or occupied by you.
 If any portionof the land adjoins a public road or railway line, a firebreak must also be constructed along that boundary.

 1.2 Property in excess of 250 hectares shall have fire breaks positioned as necessary to divide land into areas not exceeding 250 hectares each completely surrounded by a firebreak.

 1.3 Clear and maintain firebreaks at least 2.44 metres (8 feet) wide within 20 metres of the perimeter of any building or group of buildings, fuel tanks, hayshed or haystack, in such a manner as to fully encircle the structure/s.
 In addition to firebreaks a 20m wide low fuel zone isrequired to be maintained around any building or group of buildings, fuel tanks, hayshed or haystack.
 Low fuel means the removal of inflammable material, dead trees, leaf litter and trash and the removal of dead branches to a height of 1.5 metres from live standing trees.
 Grass is to be slashed to a height not exceeding 100mm.

 1.4 During any period when harvesting operations are being conducted, there shall be provided anoperational mobile firefighting unit with a minimum capacity of 500 litres of water located in orimmediately adjacent to the paddock being harvested.
 The responsibility to supply the unit isthat of the landowner/occupier.

 2.1 Where the area of the land is 0.2 hectares (one half of one acre) or less, you shall clear all inflammable material on the land from the whole of the land.